Age: 4 months old

 Breed: Cavalier King Charles

 Can I live with other dogs: Yes, please

 Fostered In: South Wales

-Harry is chipped, vaccinated and up to date with his flea and worming treatment.
-Harry is due to be neutered shortly.
+Milo is chipped, vaccinated and up to date with his flea and worming treatment.
+He is too young to be neutered so this will be a condition of adoption and the responsibility of his adopters.
+A discount voucher is available and follow up checks will be done.
 Potential adopters will be expected to travel to meet him in his foster home in South Wales.